 A cost accountant needs access to your ERP, accounting system, and financial data, so onboarding is both a setup task and a control point.
 Send the offer letter with the classification and salary, collect the signed offer and a confidentiality agreement, and complete Form I-9 and tax forms as part of the new hire paperwork.

 Then set them up to do the work: ERP and system access, the cost data and reports they will own, and a clear first priority such as the next cost roll or close.
-Keep signed onboarding documents in one place, and the offer letter template covers the terms, with the onboarding checklist giving you a repeatable process.
+Keep signed onboarding documents in one place.

 FirstHR fits this hire directly: e-signature for the offer letter and a confidentiality agreement, onboarding task workflows and an AI onboarding wizard to sequence system access and setup, document management to store signed agreements and records, training modules for your cost-accounting process and ERP, and an HRIS with employee profiles and an org chart for where the role reports.
 Because pricing is flat rather than per seat, adding finance staff as you grow does not raise the cost.
 FirstHR does not run payroll, provide your accounting system, or give legal or tax advice, so pair it with your payroll provider, accounting software, and an accountant.
 Applicant tracking is coming soon to FirstHR.